Commensurating actions for groups of piecewise continuous transformations: Non-distortion phenomena

 \section{Non-distortion phenomena}

-This shorter section is independent of others, and only referred to in the non-distortion corollaries.
-Indeed, while commensurated actions typically allow to prove that distorted elements preserve some given geometric structure, an additional step is understand when such automorphisms are distorted within the whole piecewise group.
+This shorter section is independent of the next ones, and only referred to in the non-distortion corollaries.
+Indeed, while commensurated actions typically allow to prove that distorted elements preserve some given geometric structure, an additional step is necessary to understand when such automorphisms are distorted within the whole piecewise group.

 We indicate a way to systematically tackle such problems, with a limited technical cost, thanks to the language of pseudogroups.

 Let $S$ be a pseudogroup on a topological space $X$.
 Whenever we refer to $sx$ for $(s,x)\in S\times X$, it is understood that we mean ``(such that) $x$ belongs to the domain $D_s$ of $s$".
 We freely consider $s$ as a subset of $X^2$.